amitf1/amitf1.github.io/_posts/2020-07-02-Bird-Species-Image-Classification.md

 This is a flask app, currently locally hosted.
 The user, as shown below, can choose to upload an image or to take a picture using the camera.
 The images below show the demo of taking a picture using the camera.
+While we don't have a real bird around, we just opened an image from google on our phone, while our app is opened on our laptop.
-We present to our camera a mobile phone with a bird image from Google, we got the correct classification and the corresponding Wikipedia page was opened in a new tab.
+We present to our laptop's camera the mobile phone with the bird image from Google.
+We got the correct classification and the corresponding Wikipedia page was opened in a new tab.
 Even with the poor image quality we took the model classified correctly.
 <img src="{{ site.url }}{{ site.baseurl }}/images/Bird Species/API11.png" alt="API">